How to watch Apple's March 'Peek performance' event on any device

 - Watch with the embed below or on YouTube (set a reminder)

-- Tune in with the Apple TV app on any compatible device (on March 8 look for the “Peek performance” event)
+- Tune in with the Apple TV app on any compatible device (look for “Peek performance” event)

 Read more 9to5Mac tutorials: